Royal Berkshire Property Awards

 About this award:

 A special award for a special project.
-Entries for this award will showcase Berkshire’s finest new quality buildings which answer the client’s brief, and become inspirational for the users and the wider community.
-Alternatively, it could include a new build project which has been constructed to a high level of finish, design and procurement with strong sustainable credentials.
-Entries can come from across all sectors including the office, educational, residential, retail and tourism sectors, which have all been past winners of this award.
+Entries for this award will showcase Berkshire finest new quality buildings which answer the client’s brief, and which become inspirational for the users and the wider community.
+Alternatively, it could include a new build project which has been constructed to a high-level of finish, design, procurement and with strong sustainable credentials.
+Entries can come from across all sectors including the office, educational, residential and retail sectors, which have all been past winners of this award.
 At the discretion of the judges, entries may also be submitted from other categories for this award.

 About this award: